viq854/lichee/README.md

 ### Output Visualization

-The resulting trees and sample decomposition information produced by LICHeE can be written to a text file (using the ```-s``` option that specifies up to how many top trees should be saved) and visualized via the simple GUI (using the ```-tree``` option that specifies how many trees should be displayed).
+The resulting trees and sample decomposition information produced by LICHeE can be written to a text file (using the ```-s``` option that specifies up to how many top trees should be saved) and visualized via the simple GUI (using the ```-showTree``` option that specifies how many trees should be displayed).
 The GUI allows users to dynamically remove nodes from the tree, collapse clusters of the same SSNV group, and see information about the SSNVs at each node and the sample breakdown.
 A few useful tips for working with the GUI: one or multiple nodes can be selected and dragged, the size and position of the graph can be adjusted using the trackpad, the Snapshot button can be used to capture the current state of the tree.

 ### System Requirements